Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Discussion and Ablation Experiments

-To measure to what extend the generalization occurs, we test robustness when true parameters fall slightly outside of $\hat{\parSpace}$ for GC-LSN.
-Specifically, we vary penalty costs $p \in \{1.0, 110.0, 125.0, 150.0\}$ and mean demands $\mu \in \{1.0, 13.0, 15.0, 20.0\}$, averaging over other Case~1 parameters.
-Detailed results are given in Appendix~\ref{sec:ablation}.
-We observe that GC-LSN retains good performance for mild deviations, but its effectiveness diminishes as parameters move further from the training range, and it underperforms C-BSP when $p=150.0$ or $\mu=15.0$.
-Notably, GC-LSN-Large outperforms GC-LSN in these out-of-bounds instances.
-For discrete parameters such as lead time and cycle length, robustness is more restrictive since they directly affect the featurization of the policy; we discuss these limitations in Appendix \ref{sec:features}.
-We therefore conclude that GC-LSN exhibits reasonable robustness to mild deviations in continuous parameters $p$ and $\mu$, although performance deteriorates further away from the training range.
+To gain more insights, we systematically vary the penalty cost $p \in \{1.0, 110.0, 125.0, 150.0\}$ and mean demand $\mu \in \{1.0, 13.0, 15.0, 20.0\}$, and average performance over the remaining Case~1 parameters to isolate the effects of $p$ and $\mu$ and reduce variability due to other parameter choices.
+Detailed numerical results for GC-LSN, GC-LSN-Large, and GC-LSN-Small are provided in Appendix~\ref{sec:ablation}.
+We confirm that GC-LSN retains good performance for mild deviations, but its effectiveness diminishes as parameters move further from the training range, and it underperforms C-BSP on average when $p=150.0$ or $\mu=15.0$.
+As expected, GC-LSN-Large performs better than GS-LSN on these instances since they fall within the expanded training range of GC-LSN-Large.
+For discrete parameters such as lead time and cycle length, robustness is more restrictive because they directly affect the featurization of the policy; we discuss these limitations in Appendix~\ref{sec:features}.
+We therefore conclude that GC-LSN exhibits reasonable robustness to mild deviations in the continuous parameters $p$ and $\mu$, although performance deteriorates as the true parameters move further away from the training range.